 Once back, it’s time to treat yourself to a lovely cuppa at one of the tea rooms in Moreton, or collapse onto the sofa of your cosy holiday home.

 Alongside our insider's knowledge of Dorset, we also have a collection of coastal cottages.
 Rest your weary feet after this walk in one of our holiday homes or seaside retreats.
+Discover more wonderful woodland walks here in our guide to Dorset's woodlands and forests.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,